 You cannot know what another person is thinking.
 In this distortion, you are jumping to a conclusion, because of your emotional reaction to another person.
 It's better to ask that person how they feel rather than assume it.

 Personalization means that you believe that it is about you.
 An event occurs and you are convinced that it was because of you.
-Someone's negative response is because you did something wrong.
+Someone's negative response is that you did something wrong.
 In reality, there are a number of factors at play here and it's not necessarily all about you.
 These types of thoughts can contribute to low self-esteem and other concerns.

 You see yourself as helpless and a victim of fate.
 There is nothing you can do to change your life because it is predetermined and hence you are doomed.
 This is inaccurate, and you do have the power to make decisions and advocate for yourself.